Home • About the Stream • The Partnership • The Projects • Research & Data • Community Pages • News & Events • Maps • Search • Links • Contact Us

 Funding

-We have also been successful in securing landfill tax funding from both SITA Environmental Trust and Biffaward under the Landfill Tax Credit Scheme.
+We were also successful in securing funding from both SITA Environmental Trust (Coy Pond Gardens) and Biffaward (Bourne Valley Park) under the Landfill Tax Credit Scheme.

 The Landfill Tax Credit Scheme